2023 Northwest Territories Income Tax Calculator

 When is Tax Due ?

-Dealing with income tax in the Northwest Territories, it’s crucial to understand the assigned due dates.
-The Income Tax Act stipulates the precise due dates; it becomes delinquent if it isn’t paid by these dates.
+When you deal with income tax in the Northwest Territories, it’s important to know the due dates.
+The Income Tax Act sets the exact due dates.
+If you don’t pay by these dates, it will be late.

-In general, for individuals, tax returns are due on April 30 of the year following the fiscal year.
-For instance, for the 2020 fiscal year, the due date would’ve been April 30, 2021.
+In general, for people, tax returns are due on April 30 of the year after the tax year.
+For example, for the 2020 tax year, the due date was April 30, 2021.

-Moreover, self-employed individuals or those running their own businesses have until June 15.
-However, if these taxpayers owe any tax, they must clear it by April 30.
+Self-employed people or those with their own businesses have time until June 15.
+But, if they owe any tax, they need to pay it by April 30.

-1. Payments: Corporations must submit their payments within two months after the end of the tax year.
-Hence, if a corporation’s tax year ends on December 31, the tax payment is due by the end of February.
-If it’s a Canadian-controlled private corporation and meets certain conditions, it can pay within three months after the end of the tax year.
+1. Payments: Corporations need to make their payments within two months after their tax year ends.
+For example, if a corporation’s tax year ends on December 31, the payment is due by the end of February.
+A Canadian-controlled private corporation can pay within three months if it meets certain conditions.

-2. Filing: A corporation must file its tax return within six months following the end of a tax year.
-Therefore, if the tax year ends on December 31, the due date for filing the tax return is June 30.
+2. Filing: A corporation must file its tax return within six months after its tax year ends.
+If the tax year ends on December 31, the deadline to file the return is June 30.

-Remember, the Northwest Territories Income Tax Calculator can help you stay organized, calculate your tax precisely, and ensure timely payment, making the tax season less daunting.
+Remember, the Northwest Territories Income Tax Calculator can help you stay organized.
+It can calculate your tax accurately.
+It also makes sure you pay on time, which makes tax season feel less hard.

-Keep reading to gain more insight into Northwest Territories Income Tax and make full use of the calculator.
+Keep reading to learn more about Northwest Territories Income Tax and make the most of the calculator.

 How Much is Tax ?

-Calculating the amount of tax you’re accountable for involves various factors.
-Applying the Northwest Territories income tax rates presents a starting point.
-The territorial tax rates encompass three different brackets: 5.9% on the first $43,957 of taxable income, 8.6% on the next $43,958, and 14.05% on the amount over $87,915.
-These tax brackets are for the 2021 tax year and are likely to fluctuate annually.
+Calculating the tax you need to pay involves several factors.
+The first step is to use the income tax rates from the Northwest Territories.
+The tax rates have three brackets: 5.9% on the first $43,957 of income, 8.6% on the next $43,958, and 14.05% on the amount over $87,915.
+These tax brackets are for the 2021 tax year and can change every year.

 Let’s break this down further.